Obviousness Standard: Leveraging Latest PTO and Court Guidance

-- How have recent Federal Circuit decisions affected application of the obviousness standard?
+- How have recent Federal Circuit decisions impacted application of the obviousness standard?

-- What level of “unexpected results” is needed to demonstrate patentability in light of recent decisions?
+- What level of “unexpected results” is needed to demonstrate patentability?

 - How can practitioners leverage recent decisions in which the Federal Circuit has insisted upon more thorough, reasoned explanations of the PTO’s obviousness conclusions?

-- What are the most effective strategies for both patentees and petitioners in prevailing on obviousness assertions in an IPR proceeding, and how will that strategy play out at the Federal Circuit?
+- What strategies should patentees and petitioners employ to prevail on obviousness assertions in an IPR proceeding, and how will those strategies fare at the Federal Circuit?